PotatoGod123/lab-02/README.md

 Actual time needed to complete: _____

 How To Implement Feature: Add custom google font, have all images float left and have a set size for all the images.
 Background color with alternating border colors between the images.

+# LAB-03

+# Time Estiamtes

+Number and name of feature: Feature 1 Pagination

+Estimate of time needed to complete: _____

+Start time: _____

+Finish time: _____

+Actual time needed to complete: _____

+How to Implement Feature: Create event listners based on the button being clicked, populating between the two pages and their appropriate AJAX files.
+Create two button that allows us to transfer between the two pages when clicked.

+Number and name of feature: Feature 2 Templating

+Estimate of time needed to complete: _____

+Start time: _____

+Finish time: _____

+Actual time needed to complete: _____

+How to Implement Feature: Incorporate the mustache template within the original HTML file including the already created elements used in our jQuery templates.
+As mentioned in the instructions, refactor the method that renders our images to use the created Mustache template, rather than using .copy with jQuery.

+Number and name of feature: Feature 3 Styling & Flexbox

+Estimate of time needed to complete: _____

+Start time: _____

+Finish time: _____

+Actual time needed to complete: _____

+How to Implement Feature: Refractor our previously created floats to use Flexbox to style our images and the layout of our two pages.
+Possibly incorporate a mix of flexbox and floats, if needed.

+Number and name of feature: Feature 4 Sort the Images

+Estimate of time needed to complete: _____

+Start time: _____

+Finish time: _____

+Actual time needed to complete: _____

+How to Implement Feature: